Anastasis1175/Brootforcer/README.md

 [ADB for Macos](https://dl.google.com/android/repository/platform-tools-latest-darwin.zip)
 [ADB for Linux](https://dl.google.com/android/repository/platform-tools-latest-linux.zip)
 # Disclaimer
-I am not the owner of the software above and I don't claim that I'm related to these software.
+I am not the owner of the software above and I don't claim that I'm related to the software that I have in the [Dependencies Downloads](#dependencies-downloads).